Chapter 8 Travel by Air, Land & Sea

 ILLNESSES AND INJURY ABOARD CRUISE SHIPS

-Cruise ship medical clinics deal with a wide variety of illnesses and injuries.
-Approximately 3%–11% of conditions reported to cruise ship infirmaries are urgent or an emergency.
+Cruise ship medical centers deal with a wide variety of illnesses and injuries.
+Approximately 3%–11% of conditions reported to cruise ship medical centers are urgent or an emergency.
 Approximately 95% of illnesses are treated or managed onboard, and 5% require evacuation and shoreside consultation for medical, surgical, or dental problems.
 Roughly half of passengers who seek medical care are older than 65 years of age.
-Most infirmary visits are due to acute illnesses, of which respiratory illnesses (19%–29%); seasickness (10%–25%); injuries from slips, trips, or falls (12%–18%); and gastrointestinal (GI) illness (9%–10%) are the most frequently reported diagnoses.
+Most medical center visits are due to acute illnesses, of which respiratory illnesses (19%–29%); seasickness (10%–25%); injuries from slips, trips, or falls (12%–18%); and gastrointestinal (GI) illness (9%–10%) are the most frequently reported diagnoses.
 Death rates for cruise ship passengers, most often from cardiovascular events, range from 0.6 to 9.8 deaths per million passenger-nights.

-The most frequently reported cruise ship outbreaks involve respiratory infections, GI infections (norovirus), and vaccine-preventable diseases other than influenza, such as varicella (chickenpox).
+The most frequently reported cruise ship outbreaks involve respiratory infections, GI infections (such as norovirus), and vaccine-preventable diseases other than influenza, such as varicella (chickenpox).
 To reduce the risk of onboard introduction of communicable diseases by embarking passengers, ships may conduct medical screening during embarkation to identify ill passengers, preventing them from boarding or requiring isolation if they are allowed to board.